 Milford Haven is also one of the largest ports in the UK.
 It is the first for liquid bulk cargo, with 33 million tonnes administered there in 2016.
 55% of all the LNG in the UK is flowing through Milford Haven, and it is 97% of the total cargo handled here.
 35 million tonnes were administered through Milford Haven in 2016.
 Goods in Milford Haven are traded in equal proportions with the EU and the non-EU Mediterranean countries, a large part is also traded with international destinations.

 18.104.22.168) Port of Dover

-Dover port is the 1st UK port for Roro handling in 2016, with 27 million of tonnes administered.
-All these goods are traded entirely with the EU and is exclusively composed of Roro cargos.
-Quite balanced, 45% of the flows are export and 55% are import.
+Dover's port is the 1st UK port for Roro handling in 2016, with 27 million tonnes administered.
+All these goods are traded entirely with the EU and are exclusively composed of Roro cargos.
+Quite balanced, 45% of the flows are export and 55% are imported.

-1.1.3) Should I ship by consolidation or full container from Vietnam to UK?
+1.1.3) Should I ship by consolidation or full container from Vietnam to the UK?

 22.214.171.124) What is LCL?

 There are two methods to manage goods in a container, and LCL is the first one.
 LCL stands for “Less than a container Load”, which means that your shipment will not fully load the container.
 In order to optimize the container space, other small shipments will be consolidated with yours in the container, so the container will travel full.
 In addition to being space-saving, it is more economic because the total volume in the container will be fairly charged to all the shippers/consignees.
 You will only pay for the space you’re using.